franck-gaspoz/dotnet-console-app-toolkit/README.md

         return r;
     }
     ```
-  - that will be auto documented like this by the integrated shell (orbsh):
+  - that will be auto documented like this by the shell component help feature:

     <image src="Doc/Images/2020-06-13 06_36_43-Window.png"/>